the-turing-way/the-turing-way/book/website/afterword/glossary.md

 First author
   The most prominent position in academic authorship.
 It conveys this person's position as the researcher who has made the greatest contribution to the research.

+Free / Libre Software
+  The [Free Software Foundation (FSF)](https://web.archive.org/web/20240619064659/https://www.gnu.org/philosophy/free-sw.html) states that: "'Free software' means software that respects users' freedom and community.
+Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.", refer to their website for a lengthier definition, see also the [Debian Free Software Guidelines](https://web.archive.org/web/20240517221908/https://wiki.debian.org/DebianFreeSoftwareGuidelines).
+  Free software does not have to be monetarily free (gratis) you can buy and sell copies.
+  Its chief concern is liberty not price, hence the use of 'libre software' as the word free in english does not distinguish these concepts.
+  Notably almost all {term}`open source software<Open Source Software>` is also 'free' and the different terms reflect philosophical differences largely in the motivation for advocating for these freedoms.
 ```

 ---